r4dixx/discord-quotebot/README.md

-A discord bot that outputs a random quote upon command
+Discord bot to output, save, and edit quotes upon commands.

 # Setup in 10 steps